 This New Zealand based economics blog was created by two economists, Eric Crampton and Seamus Hogan.
 They explore a range of fascinating topics from sports economics to housing and much more.
 Sharp and easy to follow analysis.

-These blogs are hosted by large mainstream media magazines and newspapers like The Wall Street Journal, The Economist and Forbes.
+These blogs are hosted by large mainstream media magazines and newspapers like The Wall Street Journal, The Economist and The New York Times.

 Free exchange is an economics blog by The Economist.
 The posts are written in short form by some of The Economist’s leading reporters.
 The blog features reasoned arguments and empirical evidence of fluctuations in global economic events.
 The blog also features a weekly 10 minute podcast.